 Interviewer: How do you go through the process of changing someone's expectations like that to become more realistic?

-Guy S. DiMartino: Once we have received the initial information including the accident report and general insurance information, we are in a position to discuss the facts of the case and we explain the entire process to the client.
+Guy DiMartino Law: Once we have received the initial information including the accident report and general insurance information, we are in a position to discuss the facts of the case and we explain the entire process to the client.

-People React Differently When they Realize that their Expectations are Unmet
+People React Differently When they Realize that their Expectations are not met after an accident.

 Interviewer: Do you see people are just very disappointed and a lot of them don't want to go through that or what reactions do people have when they find out it's not going to be as rosy as they thought?

-Guy S. DiMartino: It depends upon the person.
+Guy DiMartino Law: It depends upon the person.
 A lot of people are appreciative that you're upfront with them and honest with them and then, there are those who'll just say, “you're not the lawyer for me”, because they want to go and find somebody else to sell them the bill of goods.

 It is the Client's Decision to Settle or Litigate a Personal Injury Claim